 According to the FTC here are some questions you should ask your medical alert system provider:

 Is the monitoring center open 24/7?
 What kind of training does the staff receive?

 What’s the average response time, and who gets alerted?

 Will I be able to use the same system with other response centers if I move?
 What if I move to another city or state?

 What’s your repair policy?
 What happens if I need a replacement?

 What are the initial costs?
 What costs are ongoing?
 What kind of services and features will I get?

 Around $25/ month

-This is basically similar to company serviced life alert systems in terms of the equipment used.
+This is basically similar to company serviced medical alert systems in terms of the equipment used.
 However, the main difference is that your distress calls are not sent to a company operator in a monitoring center but directly to 911 services or a pre-programmed phone list (friends, families and doctor).

 What to look for?